outrigdev/outrig/aidocs/system.md

     - Use named exports exclusively; avoid default exports.
 It's acceptable to export functions directly (e.g., React Components).
 - **JSON Field Naming**: All fields must be lowercase, without underscores.
 - **TypeScript Conventions**
+    - **Type Handling**:
         - In TypeScript we have strict null checks off, so no need to add "| null" to all the types.
         - In TypeScript for Jotai atoms, if we want to write, we need to type the atom as a PrimitiveAtom<Type>
-    - Jotai has a bug with strick null checks off where if you create a null atom, e.g. atom(null) it does not "type" correctly.
+        - Jotai has a bug with strict null checks off where if you create a null atom, e.g. atom(null) it does not "type" correctly.
 That's no issue, just cast it to the proper PrimitiveAtom type (no "| null") and it will work fine.
-    - generally never use "=== undefined" or "!== undefined". this is bad style. just use a "== null" or "!= null" unless it is a very specific case where we need to distinguish undefined from null.
+        - Generally never use "=== undefined" or "!== undefined".
+This is bad style.
+Just use a "== null" or "!= null" unless it is a very specific case where we need to distinguish undefined from null.
+    - **Coding Style**:
-    - use all lowercase filenames (except where case is actually important like Taskfile.yml)
+        - Use all lowercase filenames (except where case is actually important like Taskfile.yml)
-    - import the "cn" function from "@/util/util" to do classname / clsx class merge (it uses twMerge underneath)
+        - Import the "cn" function from "@/util/util" to do classname / clsx class merge (it uses twMerge underneath)
+        - For element variants use class-variance-authority
+    - **Component Practices**:
-    - make sure to add cursor-pointer to buttons/links and clickable items
+        - Make sure to add cursor-pointer to buttons/links and clickable items
-    - for element variants use class-variance-authority
         - useAtom() and useAtomValue() are react HOOKS, so they must be called at the component level not inline in JSX

 ### Styling

 - We use tailwind v4 to style.
 Custom stuff is defined in app.css.
 We have both light/dark mode styles that are defined via CSS variables.
+Note this means there is not a tailwind.config.ts file!
+Tailwind v4 uses CSS variables (defined in app.css) to produce custom tailwind classes and overrides.
+- The app must support both light and dark modes.
+We prefer to use the same tailwind clases for both light/dark and define overrides in the light/dark sections in app.css.
+So text-primary is a black color in light mode, but a white color in dark mode.

 ### Code Generation